rwinkhart/sshyp/README.md

 pronounced as: 'sheep', 'shēp'

-sshyp is a very simple self-hosted, synchronized password manager for UNIX(-like) systems (currently Haiku/FreeBSD/Linux).
+sshyp is a self-hosted, synchronized password manager for UNIX(-like) systems (currently Haiku/FreeBSD/Linux).
+It has been succeeded by [MUTN](https://github.com/rwinkhart/MUTN).

 sshyp is compatible with entries created by pass/password-store, as its original goal was to be like pass/password-store, but far more user-friendly to synchronize with a self-hosted server.